 2. Anti-Aging

 As we age, the skin can form free radicals.
 Antioxidants eliminate these oxygen molecules.
-However, not enough antioxidants would not eliminate free radicals and can damage the skin proteins, which lead to inflammation.
+However, insufficient antioxidants would not eliminate free radicals and can damage the skin proteins, leading to inflammation.
 Aside from that, too much sun exposure, smoke, and other chemicals also contribute to wrinkles and sagging of the skin.

 If you want to reduce fine lines, wrinkles, and other signs of aging, emu oil is one of the best treatments to keep your youthful glow.
 Many skincare products incorporate emu oil, essential vitamins, collagen, and antioxidants to reduce wrinkles.